Velicin/terms-of-service/privacypolicy.md

-# BallsDex Discord Bot - Privacy policy
+# Empiredex discord bot - Privacy policy

 The following document explains what data is collected by BallsDex.